finger563/esp-latency-test/README.md

 2. Hosted measurement for end to end with the ESP: actuate the button, then measure the time it takes to receive the updated input report.

-This repository also contains an [`analysis.py`](./analysis.py) script, which can be used to plot a histogram of latency values that are measured from the system.
+This repository also contains a couple python analysis tools:
+* [`analysis.py`](./analysis.py) can be used to plot a histogram of latency values that are measured from the system.
+* [`multi-analysis.py`](./multi-analysis.py) can be used to analyze multiple controller analysis files simultaneously, plotting them in a single box-plot of latency vs battery life according to a meta-config file provided.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**